Glatzli/model_comparison_codes/Model_description_daniel.md

 - plot 2d
 - Is staggering changed in regridding?

-solved:
-- probably 6th grid in grid file is the right one, how to define in gendis? -> just take Julian's weight file
-- how to generate grid description-txt file with "gridfile" command? -> take Julian's

 staggered/unstaggered grid: google!
 evtl use package: https://psyplot.github.io/psy-view/index.html -> only plot of one distinct level possible!
 -> plot temp w z_ifc not possible